-Because of the antihistamines-like compounds, Nettle is an excellent supportive herb for seasonal discomforts such as hay fever, asthma, and allergies.
+Because of the antihistamines-like compounds, Nettle is an excellent supportive herb for seasonal discomforts such as asthma and allergies.
 Its water-soluble polysaccharides support a healthy immune system.
 It was used in Roman times for healthy circulation when the soldiers were freezing in northern Europe.
 They would take stalks and flagellate their limbs.
 It is, also, used to soothe aching and stiff joints.

 - Sulphur to support the immune system